Robert-Vaduva/My-Zootopia-API/README.md

 # My-Zootopia-API

-Repository used to generate a web page using a python script and a .json file (generated with an API)
+Repository used to generate a web page using a python script and data collected from an API.

 ## Installation

-To install this project, simply clone the repository and install the dependencies in requirements.txt using `pip`
+To install this project, simply clone the repository and install the dependencies in requirements.txt using `pip install -r requirements.txt`

 ## Usage